Skip to main content

 bitbucket-server

-The bitbucket-server command presents the unique contributors for the provided Bitbucket Server repositories and projects.
+The bitbucket-server command retrieves the number of unique contributors for the provided Bitbucket Server repositories and projects.

 Notice